BetaMasaheft/betmas-e2e/Plan/03_user.md

 2. Get the results of a filtered search arranged by the addition @type; clicking on the type drops down the list of hits, showing shelfmark and the text of the addition when provided
 ![image](https://user-images.githubusercontent.com/17987728/213426533-d1335f0d-3341-4d9a-9f7a-50d6c3fd9b66.png)

-4. For types with more than 100 hits (more are not printed as otherwise we get a Time Out error https://github.com/BetaMasaheft/Documentation/issues/1944#issuecomment-1119696815 or whenever needed) apply additional filters on the left.
+4. For types with more than 100 hits (more are not printed as otherwise we get a Time Out error https://github.com/BetaMasaheft/Documentation/issues/1944#issuecomment-1119696815 ) - or whenever needed - apply additional filters on the left.
 5. E.g. to find Ownership Notes referring to Antoine d'Abbadie click Ownership Note and select d'Abbadie in the scroll-down menu for persons mentioned.
 Get the results at https://betamasaheft.eu/additions?type=OwnershipNote&termText=&otherText=&target-pers=https%3A%2F%2Fbetamasaheft.eu%2FPRS1071dAbbadi
 ![image](https://user-images.githubusercontent.com/17987728/213427940-b92727f7-725b-4888-a8c2-6e95130f54c3.png)